-THE NATIONAL CURRICULUM OF ENGLAND
+THE BRITISH CURRICULUM

-The National Curriculum of England (also commonly referred to as the “UK Curriculum”) is a very structured curriculum that is designed to meet the needs of all students, stretching brighter children and supporting those who need it through differentiated teaching and learning activities.
+The British Curriculum (also commonly referred to as the “UK Curriculum”) is a very structured curriculum that is designed to meet the needs of all students, stretching brighter children and supporting those who need it through differentiated teaching and learning activities.
 The curriculum extends and excites all students, whatever their interests or ability.
 Through it, teachers are able to identify, celebrate and nurture the talents and intelligences of students.

-Read more about the National Curriculum of England here.
+Read more about the British Curriculum here.

 INTERNATIONAL BACCALAUREATE (IB) PROGRAM

-The International Baccalaureate Organization (known as the IBO) offers four high-quality and challenging educational programs for a worldwide community of schools, aiming to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
+The International Baccalaureate Organisation (known as the IBO) offers four high-quality and challenging educational programs for a worldwide community of schools, aiming to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.